nfriedly/node-unblocker/readme.md

     DEBUG=unblocker:* node mycoolapp.js

 There is also a middleware debugger that adds extra debugging middleware before and after each existing middleware function to report on changes.
-It's included with the default DEBUG activation and may be directly activated:
+It's included with the default DEBUG activation and may also be selectively enabled:

     DEBUG=unblocker:middleware node mycoolapp.js

-Deactivate middleware debugger:
+... or disabled:

     DEBUG=*,-unblocker:middleware node mycoolapp.js